ReactionMechanismGenerator/ARC/docs/source/running.rst

 Example iPython notebooks are available in the ``ipython/Demo`` folder.
-Various :ref:`standalone tools <tools>` in an iPython format are also available, demonstraiting different utilizations of the API.
+Various :ref:`standalone tools <tools>` in an iPython format are also available, demonstrating different utilizations of the API.
 Users are of course directed to read :ref:`ARC's API <api>`.

 .. include:: links.txt